zeaphoo/oximqtt/docs/en_US/install.md

 #### Install the RUST compilation environment

 Operating in Centos7.
-Skip this process if the compilation environment already exists. attention: Toolchain requires 1.56 or later versions.
-If connection errors are reported in 1.59 or later versions, upgrade the system development environment.
+Skip this process if the compilation environment already exists.
+Attention: Toolchain requires 1.89 or later versions.

 1. Install Rustup